Molecular discovery that won Nobel Prize in chemistry is likened to 'Harry Potter' enchanted handbag

 Hans Ellegren, secretary-general of the Royal Swedish Academy of Sciences, announced Wednesday's prize in Stockholm.
 It was the third prize announced this week.

-Robson, 88, is affiliated with the University of Melbourne in Australia, Kitagawa, 74, with Japan’s Kyoto University and Yaghi, 60, with the University of California, Berkeley.
+Robson, 88, is affiliated with the University of Melbourne in Australia.
+Kitagawa, 74, is with Japan’s Kyoto University and Yaghi, 60, with the University of California, Berkeley.

 Kitagawa spoke to the committee, and the press, over the phone Wednesday after his win was announced.